danferth/start/README.md

 - added `GSAP` and `FontAwesome` just cause their awesome
 - and `swal2`, I ain't reinventing the wheel for a popup

-You can use this if you want', I use Cloud9 for an IDE:
+You can use this if you want, I use Cloud9 for an IDE:

 - clone this repo into a new project
 - run `npm install`